-Utilities & Services
+Utilities and Services

-- What services does your future city provide to its residents (e.g., medical, education)? - How does your city address the needs of vulnerable populations, including the poor, the sick, the unhoused, and the elderly? - What impact has your city's approach to climate change had on its utilities-such as water, sewer, waste management and recycling, electricity, Internet, etc.?
+- What services does your future city provide its residents (e.g., medical, education)? - How does your city address the needs of vulnerable populations, including the poor, the sick, the unhoused, and the elderly? - What impact has your city's electrification had on its utilities, such as water, sewer, waste management and recycling, electricity, Internet, and so on?

-Health & Recreation
+Health and Recreation

-- How does your city support a healthy lifestyle for its residents throughout every stage of life? - What does your city offer for entertainment, recreation, and cultural enrichment? - How have hospitals and healthcare adapted to the risk from climate change?
-Have any new medicines or treatments been created from your city's approach? - What types of public spaces does your city have?
+- How does your city support a healthy lifestyle for its residents throughout every stage of life? - What does your city offer for entertainment, recreation, and cultural enrichment? - How have hospitals and healthcare adapted to full electrification? - What types of public spaces does your city have?
 What do people do there?